phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 This tells us a concentration parameter of about 4.37 corresponds with a prior expectation of 2.5 divergence time events (when there are 3 comparisons).
-The output also shows that prior probability of the model with three divergences is almost 56\%.
+The output also shows us that the prior probability of the model with three divergences is almost 56\%.

 If, instead of fixing the concentration parameter, we prefer to place a